How Many LinkedIn Connections Can (Or Should) You Have?

 Other LinkedIn users choose their network more carefully and prefer to include those they know in-person as opposed to the occasional industry connection.
 This might be a better choice for LinkedIn users who would like to keep their newsfeed more curated and simply focus on real-life connections or a specific niche.

-Whatever works best for you is the answer as to how many connections you can have on LinkedIn.
-Here are a few ideas to help you decide even further if some or more is better and where you want to concentrate.
+Whatever works best for you is the answer as to how many connections you ought to have on LinkedIn.
+Here are a few ideas to help you decide where you want to concentrate.

 Who Should Be Added?